Bao'an County: Population

 According to the 1819 edition of the Gazetteer of Xin'an County, the population of Xin'an County was about 18,000 people in 1642, just prior to the collapse of the Ming dynasty, and the total population was about 4,000 by 1672, three years after the reoccupation of the area at the end of the Great Clearance.

 Cession of Hong Kong

 The area commonly referred to as Hong Kong was successively ceded or leased from the county to Britain in 1842, 1860 and 1898 under the Treaty of Nanking (Hong Kong Island), Convention of Peking (Kowloon), and Convention for the Extension of Hong Kong Territory (New Territories).

 Republic of China era

-After the founding of the Republic of China in 1913, the name of Xin'an was changed back to Bao'an.
+In 1914, after a nationwide survey of the names of provinces and cities, Yuan Shikai, the President of the Republic of China, restored the ancient name Bao'an County to avoid having the same name as Xin'an County in Henan Province.
+During World War II, the county was occupied by Japan and the county seat was moved to Shima Town, Dongguan County.
+The area from the Guangzhou-Kowloon Railway to the west to the Pearl River, as well as the Shenzhen River and Dapeng Bay were the activity areas of the Dongjiang Column led by the Chinese Communist Party (CCP).
+On June 30, 1946, after the main force of the Dongjiang Column boarded ships at Shayu Creek (鯊魚溪) and retreated northward to Shandong, where they left behind scattered and hidden personnel to continue their activities under the leadership of Lan Zao, secretary of the Ludong County Committee of the CCP.
+In the spring of 1947, the Jiangnan Working Committee of the CCP was established, and the Huiyang-Dongguan-Baoan People's Hometown Defense Corps was founded.
+Lan Zao was the head and political commissar, and the Pingshan and Dapeng Bay coasts were used as guerrilla bases.
+In April 1948, the Huiyang-Dongguan-Baoan People's Hometown Guarding Corps was changed into the Jiangnan Detachment of the Guangdong People's Liberation Army's Guangdong-Jiangxi-Hunan Border Column.
+In January 1949, it was renamed the Dongjiang First Detachment of the Guangdong-Jiangxi-Hunan Border Column of the Chinese People's Liberation Army.
+On October 19, 1949, the Dongjiang First Detachment entered Nantou, and the PLA officially took over Bao'an County.

 People's Republic of China era

 In 1953, Shenzhen replaced Nantou as the administrative centre, due to the increasing prominence of the town as the southern terminus of the Chinese section of the Kowloon–Canton Railway.

 In 1979, Bao'an County was renamed Shenzhen City after the name of its county town since 1953, and the southern part of Shenzhen became a Special Economic Zone a year later.
 A diminished Bao'an County remained in the new city of Shenzhen outside the SEZ until 1992, when it was replaced by the Bao'an and the Longgang districts.